 A confidentiality agreement is also known as a non-disclosure agreement or an "NDA."
 Confidentiality agreements protect private company information like financial details, business strategies, customer lists, or products and services underway or in development, and prevent employees from communicating or profiting from sensitive information.

 In addition to protecting sensitive information, these agreements protect patent rights and avoid issues.
 If a confidentiality agreement is broken, the injured party can seek monetary damages or compensation for breach of contract.
 Most confidentiality agreements also contain a provision that states that all technology or access to this sensitive information should be returned before the end of the agreement or employment, whichever comes first.

-Confidentiality agreements must determine two times periods: The period of time in which the disclosed information is determined and agreed upon and the period in which the information must be kept secret.
+Confidentiality agreements must determine two time periods: The period of time in which the disclosed information is determined and agreed upon and the period in which the information must be kept secret.
 If a time period is not specified, there is a greater chance of litigation and judicial review to determine fair and equitable ruling.

-What to Look for in a Confidentiality Agreement
+What to Look For in a Confidentiality Agreement

 Some confidentiality agreements are harmless and are completed as a formality, though you should carefully evaluate before you sign a non-disclosure agreement specifying: